Clinical Evidence

 66%

-of patients report feeling shame about using weight loss medication—leading them to hide what they're doing and stop treatment earlier than they should.
+of patients report feeling shame about using weight loss medication, leading many to hide what they're doing and quit treatment early.

 Rubino et al., Lancet Diabetes & Endocrinology, 2020

-weeks is when side effects peak and dropout rates spike.
-Without support during this window, many patients conclude the medication "isn't for them."
+is when side effects peak and dropout rates spike.
+Without daily support during this window, many patients conclude the medication "isn't for them."

 GLP-1 Clinical Literature Review